University of Auckland

 Academics: Study abroad students are able to take a broad range of subjects, over 125 disciplines, across the university's eight "faculties": arts, business, creative arts, education, law, engineering, health sciences, and sciences.
 Students studying English, anthropology, psychology, cognitive science, natural and environmental sciences, politics and IR, philosophy, and dramatic arts will find strong programs offering a wide variety of courses.

 Course Load and Credit: The maximum number of units granted per semester is 16.
 Students must take 4 courses per semester.
+View course listings and descriptions in Auckland's online course catalogue.

 Activities and Other Program Features: The University has a wide variety of clubs and societies that international students are encouraged to join.